4 Common Myths About Plant-Based Proteins

 Our last myth is another that's been fueled, it seems almost exclusively, by anecdotal claims.
 While there may be some scientific research to back the claim that plant-based proteins aren't as effective as animal-based proteins when it comes to building muscle, there have been numerous studies demonstrating that the reality is anything but black and white.

-A considerable amount of research, including this study published by researchers at The University of Connecticut, has demonstrated that when compared to whey protein, certain plant proteins (like rice protein in this particular instance) generated increases in muscle thickness and lean body mass that were either equivalent or insignificantly less than the results generated by participants taking whey protein.
+A considerable amount of research, including this study published by researchers at The University of Connecticut, has demonstrated that when compared to whey protein, certain plant proteins (like rice protein in this particular instance) generated increases in muscle thickness andlean body mass that were either equivalent or insignificantly less than the results generated by participants taking whey protein.

-When it comes to plant-based proteins (and the most popular myths about them), there’s almost always more to the story than what meets the eye at first glance!
+When it comes to plant-based proteins (and the most popular myths about them), there's almost always more to the story than what meets the eye at first glance!
+An accurate combination of plant-based proteins can work as complete proteins and provide your body with the required nutrients.

 You might also like...